A scenic California mountain town walloped by a blizzard is now threatened by wildfire

 About a year and a half ago, the director of the Running Springs Area Chamber of Commerce raced down the mountains during a break in the relentless snowfall his neighbors came to call “Snowmageddon.”
 Roads were blocked for days.

-The 29-year-old, who moved to the area nine years ago from the East Coast, is now staying with friends nearby but said others are shelling out hundreds of dollars to cram into hotel rooms with relatives and pets until it’s safe to return.
+The 29-year-old, who moved to the area nine years ago from the East Coast, is now staying with friends nearby but said others are shelling out hundreds of dollars to cram into hotel rooms until it’s safe to return.

 The blaze is one of three major wildfires that have ravaged the mountains east of Los Angeles, destroying dozens of homes and forcing the evacuations of thousands of people.
 While California is only now confronting the height of wildfire season, the state already has seen nearly three times as much acreage burn than during all of 2023.

-Much of this, Rynard said, “comes with the territory” and is part of living in a beautiful area that is home to year-round residents and attracts ski enthusiasts and summer tourists.
-He added that long-time residents have told him the massive wildfires are cyclical, much like the snow.
+Much of this, Rynard said, “comes with the territory” and is part of living in a beautiful area.
+He said long-time residents have told him the massive wildfires are cyclical, much like the snow.

-To add to people’s rattled nerves, Southern California was rocked by a 4.7-magnitude earthquake on Thursday morning.
+To add to people’s rattled nerves, Southern California was rocked by a 4.7-magnitude earthquake Thursday morning.

 Running Springs is dubbed the “gateway to the San Bernardino Mountains” and perched more than a mile high.
-The town is near popular ski areas as well as scenic lakes, and was among the communities snowed in when a blizzard walloped the area in 2023.
+The town was among the communities snowed in when a blizzard walloped the area in 2023.
 Now, the community has been doused with bright fire-red retardant to protect it.

 The Line Fire is burning through dense vegetation that grew after two back-to-back wet winters that included snowstorms that caused tree branches to break, leaving behind a lot of “dead and down fuel,” said Cal Fire Operations Section Chief Jed Gaines.
-While it forced the evacuations from Running Springs, another wildfire threatened the mountain community of Wrightwood about a 50-mile (80-kilometer) drive to the west.
+Another wildfire threatened the mountain community of Wrightwood about a 50-mile (80-kilometer) drive to the west.

 The fires have threatened tens of thousands of homes and other structures across Southern California since they escalated during a triple-digit heat wave over the weekend.
 Cooler weather was helping firefighters slowly gain the upper hand in battling the blazes.
 No deaths have been reported, but at least a dozen people, mainly firefighters, have been treated for injuries, mostly heat-related, authorities said.

+In one daring rescue caught on video, Cal Fire Riverside County Battalion Chief Mike Martinez saved a lone woman walking within feet of the Airport Fire in Orange County, driving his SUV up to the edge of the blistering flames so she could enter the vehicle.

+“This is one of those moments … you hope you never come across,” he told the Los Angeles Times.
+“I’ve been doing this for almost 30 years.
+We’re used to extreme fire behavior but to see a civilian walking down the middle of the street was surreal.”

-Jason Anderson, district attorney for San Bernardino County, said Thursday that nine arson-related charges have been filed against the suspect arrested earlier in the week and accused of starting the Line Fire.
-Anderson said he finds arson especially “despicable” because the suspect gains nothing and families are thrown into despair running from their homes.
+Jason Anderson, district attorney for San Bernardino County, said Thursday that nine arson-related charges have been filed against a suspect accused of starting the Line Fire.

 “This is particularly galling in a community that unfortunately over the last couple of years has dealt with the scourge of wildfires,” he told reporters, adding that the suspect’s vehicle has been linked to three areas where fires were started.